 How to Choose the Right Shade

-This silky Dry Shampoo powder is available in two shades, both with a dreamy fresh scent - light to medium (grapefruit lime) and medium to dark (mint).
+This silky Dry Shampoo powder is available in two shades, both with a dreamy fresh scent - grapefruit lime for light hair and rosemary mint for dark hair.
 That's pretty self explanatory but there are a couple questions that may come to mind.

 What about red hair?
-Unless you have very dark red hair, light to medium is generally the way to go!
+Unless you have very dark red hair, the light shade is generally the way to go!

 What if my roots are a different shade than the rest of my hair?
 Generally, choose the shade that best matches your roots as this is where most of the powder will be.
 However, the shades are very flexible (keep reading!).